"The reality is that people will still cross the Channel in search of safety, despite reforms"

 "While the UK can rightly be proud of welcoming and supporting thousands of people from Afghanistan over the past few weeks, the government is at the same time pushing through asylum reforms that would deny many others, who are equally in need, the chance to apply for asylum.

 "The proposed changes seem so arbitrary and unfair when you consider this recent warm welcome and how it contrasts to what happens to those who arrive via “irregular” routes, such as by small boat or lorry – some of whom will be from Afghanistan but were not able to get on a plane.
 Already they are automatically penalised on the basis of how they arrived here.
-And the UK government’s Nationality and Borders Bill – currently being debated in Parliament - proposes to strengthen this approach further.
+And the UK government’s Nationality and Borders Bill – which has now passed into law - proposes to strengthen this approach further.

 "The reforms are meant to deter people from making dangerous journeys, provide more safe routes, and break the business models of people smugglers.
 These are laudable aims and yet, sadly, we believe there is nothing in the plans that will achieve them.
 If anything, they could make it harder for people to access safe routes, reduce access to the UK’s asylum system, and result in people who do get to the UK having a harder time.